 Wow.
-I don’t think you can come up with an easier recipe than this one!
-All you need is a big ass pork roast, a few slices of bacon, Hawaiian Sea Salt, and PATIENCE!
-Remember — quality matters when you’ve only got 3 ingredients!
+Bite for bite, I honestly don’t think I can come up with an easier recipe than this one.
+All you need is a big pork roast, a few slices of bacon, Hawaiian Sea Salt, and PATIENCE!
+Remember—quality matters when you’re using just 3 ingredients!

 Normally, I liberally salt my roasts like it’s raining cats and dogs.
-However, in this case, I wanted to be more judicious in my seasoning because the long cooking time would concentrate the salt.
-I followed Judy Rodger’s guideline of 3/4 teaspoon of medium-coarse salt to 1 pound of meat (fine salt is about half that amount).
+But in this case, I wanted to be more judicious in my seasoning ’cause the long cooking time will concentrate the salt.
+In the end, I followed Judy Rodger’s rule of thumb: use ¾ teaspoon of medium-coarse salt for every 1 pound of meat.
+(Using fine salt?
+Use about half that amount.)

 Then, I tucked in the garlic cloves…

 …and placed the roast on top of the bacon, skin-side up.

 I plopped on the lid and cooked the roast on low for about 16 hours.
 Don’t add any liquid!